EntireTwix/CCash/docs/idea.md

 [PREVIOUS PAGE](../README.md) | [NEXT PAGE](connected_services/how_to/explanation.md)

-CCash is an external ledger for in-game economies, running on a webserver with a RESTful API, exceptionally fast and lightweight written in C++17.
+CCash is an external ledger for in-game economies, running on a webserver with a RESTful API, exceptionally fast and lightweight written in C++.

 While CCash can be used for anything that can interact with its API I think minecraft is a good example: